banajbedi/Misanthropinator/README.md

 Checkout here: https://banajbedi.github.io/Misanthropinator/

-(Please wait for model to load when running for the first time)
+(Please wait for the model to load when running for the first time)

 Made with love ♥